 Divorce and legal separation

 When a married couple decides to separate permanently, one or both spouses together will generally institute divorce proceedings.
 In most countries divorce is decided by a court, and that court's judgment dissolves the marriage.

 Besides the separation of the spouses, a divorce will lead to a reorganisation of the relationship between the spouses and with any children they may have in common.
-It will also lead to a division of the assets owned in common by the spouses, and if necessary to the payment of a contribution or maintenance by one spouse to the other or to their children.
+It will also lead to a division of the assets owned in common by the spouses and, if necessary, to the payment of a contribution or maintenance by one spouse to the other or to their children.
 The Union has also adopted rules on all these aspects to facilitate the lives of international families..